Skip to main content

 Elementary school writing instruction is crucial in developing students' foundational literacy skills.
 Research indicates that a structured approach to writing instruction in the early grades can significantly impact students' academic performance and future success.

-With users across the country, we at essaypop are uniquely positioned to understand how writing is taught at all levels across the country.
-We engage in daily conversations with teachers who think deeply about writing instruction, and increasingly, these discussions are with elementary school educators.
-While there seems to be some level of agreement about grade-level writing complexity, the folks we talk to are by no means perfectly in line with how they deliver writing instruction to younger students.
-One of the reasons we offer a flexible and customizable platform is that we learned early on that different teachers, schools, and even regions have very different terminologies, color-coding preferences, assessment rubrics, and methods for teaching kids how to write.
-Levels of rigor and writing expectations are not entirely uniform.
+With users nationwide, the Essaypop team is uniquely positioned to understand how writing is taught at all educational levels across the country.
+We engage in daily conversations with teachers who think deeply about writing instruction, and increasingly, these discussions include elementary school educators.
+While there appears to be some consensus around grade-level writing complexity, the educators we speak with vary widely in their approaches to teaching writing to younger students.
+One reason we offer a flexible and customizable platform is that we learned early on that different teachers, schools, and even regions use diverse terminology, color-coding systems, assessment rubrics, and instructional methods.
+Levels of rigor and writing expectations are far from uniform.

-While there is considerable variety and even disagreement on the subject, we've also noticed some consistent trends among elementary school teachers when it comes to how they approach academic writing instruction.
-It is from these consistencies that we hope to build a unified approach to writing that all elementary educators will embrace.
+Although there is considerable variety, and even disagreement, among elementary school teachers regarding approaches to academic writing instruction, we have also observed some consistent trends.
+It is from these shared practices that we hope to develop a unified approach to writing that all elementary educators can embrace.

-The most common thread we have found is that teachers who teach grades 3 through 6 tend to, have their students compose writing that does three basic things:
+The most consistent pattern we have observed is that teachers of grades 3 through 6 typically have their students produce writing that accomplishes three fundamental tasks:

 • It expresses a thesis, topic, or claim.